GRE-Cheating-Service/.github/profile/README.md

 No, the GRE at-home test is not canceled.
 It remains a viable and widely accepted option for taking the GRE

 ## GRE at home cheating
 While cheating on the GRE at-home test is possible, ETS (the organization that administers the exam) has implemented several robust security measures to prevent and detect it.
 However, if you really need to take help for GRE exam, you should contact us on telegram.
-We can help you get your desired score bypassing all their security measures.
+We can help you get your desired score bypassing all their security measures. **GRE cheating scandal** is still going on and you should get your desired score before it's over.

 ## GRE at home check in
 Breakdown of the GRE at-home check-in process: